marcjwilliams1/ApproxBayes.jl/README.md

 There are more examples provided in the examples directory and used as tests in the test directory.
 These include an ODE model inference example and an example using model selection to calculate Bayes factors.

+### Convenience functions
+Also provided are some convenience functions for plotting and saving the output.
+...
+- `writeoutput(abcresults)`: This will write the output to a text file should you wish to some additional analysis or plotting.
+- `plotmodelposterior(abcresults)`: For model selection algorithm will plot a bar chart showing the posterior probabilities of each respective model.
+- `plotparameterposterior(abcresults)`: Will plot the posteriors for each parameter.
+If model selection algorithm was used need to specify the model in addition as follows: `plotparameterposterior(abcresults, 1)`
+...
+Plots can be saved by setting keyword argument to `save = true`, the plots will have a default name based on the algorithm used, this can the directory can be changed using `dir` and `plotname` keywords.

 ## Acknowledgments
 Some of the code was inspired by [ABC-SysBio](http://www.theosysbio.bio.ic.ac.uk/resources/abc-sysbio/).